thefluffyshadow/code-diva/README.md

 **4 test cases to submit for classmates to use:**
 * 2 programs that will have one error type from each list
-* other programs that will have at least 2 types of errors
+* Other programs that will have at least 2 types of errors
-* spaces around binary operators
+* Spaces around binary operators
-* blank lines between methods and eof
+* Blank lines between methods and at EOF